gersteinj/GameChallenge1/README.md

 Code must be clear.
 Comments should be included where appropriate.
 Code must be object-oriented and easy to modify.

 **Remember: If you want a perfect score, go beyond the minimum requirements!**

+**Important information for submitting this assignment** All classes: Assignment must be submitted **no later than** Friday, May 10, 2013.
+This is to allow for some flexibility for students taking AP tests.
+Assignment must be submitted as a zip folder named "PeriodX_Y_GameChallenge1_Lastname" (please use .zip, not .7z or .rar) containing your program (can be in a separate folder inside the .zip) and all your documentation.
+All documentation is to be typed with your name on it in proper MLA format.
+If you have questions or concerns, contact me as soon as possible.
+Please note that the final day to work on the assignment in class remains unchanged.
+Only the date by which the assignment must be turned in has changed to allow you to work on it on your own time.